-For the primary outcome of time to extubation, assuming 90% power and two-sided 5% level of significance, a log rank test with a sample size of 70 babies (35 in each arm) would be required to detect a hazard ratio of 2.3 when the control group hazard rate is 1.0.
-This hazard ratio is the lower end of the confidence interval found by our retrospective study; adjusted hazard ratio 6.24 (95% CI 2.34 to 16.63).
-This sample size will allow the detection of a clinically important absolute risk reduction of 36% for the secondary outcome of failure to extubate by day 7, with 90% power, a two-sided 5% level of statistical significance, and a control group incidence of 80%, (consistent with control group event rates reported in previous trials).
+For the primary outcome of time to extubation, assuming 90% power and two-sided 5% level of significance, a log rank test with a sample size of 70 babies (35 in each arm) would be required to detect a HR of 2.3 when the control group hazard rate is 1.0.
+This HR is the lower end of the confidence interval found by our retrospective study; adjusted HR 6.24 (95% CI 2.34 to 16.63)17.
+This sample size will allow the detection of a clinically important absolute risk reduction of 36% for the secondary outcome of failure to extubate by day 7, with 90% power, a two-sided 5% level of statistical significance, and a control group incidence of 80%, (consistent with control group event rates reported in previous trials^{15,17}).
 As other previously published randomised trials of dexamethasone report failure to extubate by day 7 as a primary outcome, we consider this an important secondary outcome to consider in the sample size calculations.

 Since all centres routinely collect the required data we anticipate a negligible loss to follow-up.
-However, as the primary analysis will be per-protocol, babies will be excluded if the study medication is temporarily or permanently discontinued for reasons such as sepsis, NEC or PDA, and censored if the baby either dies or discontinues treatment before extubation, or remains intubated at 36 weeks' PMA.

-Studies and published data sets show that 13.5-18% of babies <30 weeks' gestational age will have late onset sepsis, 7% will be treated for NEC, and 14% will be treated for PDA with cyclooxygenase inhibitors.
-We estimate that a third of late onset sepsis, half of NEC and a quarter of treated PDA would occur in the study period.
-We therefore expect that up to 14% of babies will temporarily or permanently discontinue the study treatment for clinical reasons.
-We estimate that 10% of babies will either die before extubation, or remain intubated at 36 weeks' PMA.
+However, as the primary analysis will be per-protocol, babies will be censored for the primary outcome (and other time-to-event outcomes) if the baby either dies, discontinues treatment before extubation, or remains intubated at day 16 (last day of the intervention period).
+These babies will be excluded from the analysis of other secondary outcomes.
+Studies and published data sets show that 13.5-18% of babies <30 weeks' gestational age will have late onset sepsis,^{2,18} 7% will be treated for NEC,1 and 14% will be treated for PDA with cyclooxygenase inhibitors.19 We estimate that a third of late onset sepsis, half of NEC and a quarter of treated PDA would occur in the study period.
+We therefore expect that up to 14% of babies will permanently discontinue the study treatment for clinical reasons.
+We estimate that 10% of babies will either die before extubation, or remain intubated at day 16.
 These deaths will be reported to the DMC who will monitor for any safety imbalances or differences in censoring rates between the groups.
-The per-protocol analysis of the primary outcome will therefore exclude approximately 23% of all babies giving a final overall sample size target of at least 90 babies.
+The per-protocol analysis will therefore censor or exclude approximately 23% of all babies giving a final overall sample size target of at least 90 babies.